HeyTiina/int-github/README.md

 # int-github
 Test for coursera

 I am editing the README file.
-Adding some more details about the project description.
+Adding some more details about the project description..